six-two/qr.html/README.md

 ## Known issues
 - QR code size limitation: A maximum of 2950 characters can be used with error correction level L, less if you choose better error correction.
+- When opening `qr.html` using a file URL in chromium and enabling the clipboard monitoring, a permissions dialog is triggered every time the clipboard is read (every second).

 ## Common QR code payloads